In this chapter, I bring together all the information on nibs and discuss their correlations.

 For writing, elasticity is not that much significant, but its consequence of it: the widening of the tines, thus the broadening of the written line.

-In the chapter Nib Mechanics, I explained how the slit widens.
+In chapter Nib Mechanics, I explained how the slit widens.
 Combining this with the information presented in Materials Technology, I will now show, how the responsiveness of the nib to writing pressure can be adjusted.

-Diagram 4 was the final picture in the chapter Nib Mechanics.
+Diagram 4 was the final picture in chapter Nib Mechanics.
 It demonstrates the necessity of the angle for the tines to move apart at W when the writing force F increases.
 The larger the angle, the more the widening at the same writing pressure.

 Now, let us investigate how the dimensions of the wings influence the responsiveness.